-The museum’s Board of Trustees meets on Wednesday and will consider a slate of new board officers, according to a meeting agenda released by the MAC today.
+The museum’s board of trustees meets today and will consider a slate of new board officers, according to a meeting agenda released by the MAC on Tuesday.

 The board has faced a significant outcry from MAC donors, members, volunteers and the museum’s affiliated foundation board and cultural council following the trustees’ decision to fire Executive Director Forrest Rodgers.

-The board’s eight-member executive committee, which includes the officers of the MAC board, fired Rodgers in April in violation of its rules because the decision wasn’t made by the full board of trustees.
-In May, the full board backed up the executive committee by voting to terminate Rodgers in a 12-7 vote.
+The board’s eight-member executive committee fired Rodgers in April in violation of its rules because the decision wasn’t made by the full board of trustees.
+In May, the full board backed up the executive committee by voting to terminate Rodgers in a 13-7 vote.

 Trustees who supported the firing have repeatedly refused to explain why Rodgers was fired.

-Attorney Bob Dunn, who represents Rodgers, said there could be a shift in direction at Wednesday’s meeting.
+Attorney Bob Dunn, who represents Rodgers, said there could be a shift in direction at today’s meeting.

 “Information that I have received is that some of the executive committee members who voted to oust Rodgers feel like they were strong-armed into doing it and are reconsidering,” Dunn said.